-AmeriCorps VISTA Initiative
+AmeriCorps VISTA Project

 AmeriCorps VISTA is a federal program that brings capacity building resources across the country in the form of dedicated individuals who choose to serve their community for one year, with the goal of ending generational poverty.
 We are an intermediary AmeriCorps VISTA sponsor, placing members in communities across the state.